 Does Coffee Expire?

 Unlike other food products that spoil over time, roasted coffee doesn’t have a fixed expiry date.
-But that doesn’t mean they will make a good cup of coffee forever.
+But that doesn’t mean it will make a good cup of coffee forever.

 Storage also affects the speed at which the coffee beans lose their flavor, so the dates might seem right but the taste could be all wrong.